 We may earn money or products from the companies mentioned in this post.

+Time alone allows not only for freedom but for the opportunity to think.
+It would take me posts and posts to write about all I thought on my trip.
+The short version is, it put me more in tune with what’s important to me.
 Before I left, a friend gave me a journal complete with pen and glue stick!
-This was the best gift I could have gotten before I went.
+This was the best gift I could have ever gotten before I left.
 I used up the entire thing!
 Whenever I got the chance, I wrote down what I had done and my thoughts in general.
 I also pasted in ticket stubs, brochures, and other bits.
-Looking back I really can see a difference in myself over those three weeks.
-The journal is something I can keep forever, and know who I was then, and who I am now.
+Looking back I can really see a difference in myself over those three weeks.
+The journal is something I can keep forever, and see who I was then, and who I am now.

-Cross Country Road Trip While Solo
+Cross Country Road Trip

 Another trip I took while a lone traveller was a road trip across the United States.
-Many people told me that I was ludicrous for doing a solo road trip which took me through California, Nevada, Arizona, Utah, Colorado, Nebraska, Iowa, Illinois, Indiana, Michigan, Canada (Toronto), Vermont, New Hampshire, and Maine.
+Many people told me that I was ludicrous for doing a road trip which took me through California, Nevada, Arizona, Utah, Colorado, Nebraska, Iowa, Illinois, Indiana, Michigan, Canada (Toronto), Vermont, New Hampshire, and Maine.
 Just to break that down, that’s approximately 3,286 miles.
 I forgot to set my odometer before I left so I’m sure there at least 50 or so miles unaccounted for, but 3,286 is a good guess.
 It took me 4.5 days to do this.

 A Lone Traveller